chronologos/Fabricius/NOTES.md

 # Development
 - reload roam after replacing javascript, otherwise plugin will not update.
-- `npm run bundle` to compile typescript.
+- `pnpm run bundle` to compile typescript.

 # Notes
 - Q: Should we resolve block refs?
 How about recursively?